 The two gardens are connected by a tunnel passing under the road.
 The gardens are immensely popular — a pilgrimage both for Monet fans, Francophiles, and avid gardeners.

-I hope you’ve enjoyed my guide to the Monet Trail in Paris.
-You may enjoy these other Paris travel guides and resources:
+I hope you’ve enjoyed my guide to Monet paintings in Paris.
+You may find these other Paris travel guides useful: